Michael Glaser

-Michael S. Glaser (Michael Schmidt Glaser) (born 1943) is an American poet and educator who served as Poet Laureate of Maryland from 2004 to 2009.
-He is also an advocate for women's rights and health, affordable housing, fatherhood, and writing and arts education in public schools.
+Michael S. Glaser (March 20, 1943 - January 24, 2025) was an American poet and educator who served as Poet Laureate of Maryland from 2004 to 2009.
+He was also an advocate for women's rights and health, affordable housing, fatherhood, and writing and arts education in public schools.

 Early life and education

-Glaser was born in Chicago, Illinois in 1943.
+Michael Schmidt Glaser was born in Chicago, Illinois in 1943.
 His father, Milton A. Glaser, was a chemist who had served in World War II.
 His mother, born Rona Schmidt, was a philosopher.
 Glaser is Jewish and is of Russian, Polish and German ancestry.

 Glaser graduated from Denison University in Ohio in 1965 with a B.A. and from Kent State University in 1967 with a M.A. in English and a PhD in English in 1971.
 He was a teaching fellow at Kent State until 1970.
 While there, Glaser was involved with Students for a Democratic Society, anti-war protests and civil rights activism.
 Glaser did postdoctoral studies at the University of California at San Diego from 1974 to 1975.

 Glaser was on campus on May 4, 1970, when the Ohio National Guard opened fire on student protesters in the Kent State Shootings, killing 4 people and injuring 9.
 Glaser saw the soldiers turn and fire on the protestors.
 Years later, while being interviewed by a reporter from the Southern Maryland News, said that he could not believe that it was real at first.
 As he ran from the soldiers, he said, "I was sure they were blanks.
 We were all sure they were blanks."
 After the shootings Glaser, who was a member of the American Civil Liberties Union, took testimonies from witnesses to the killings.
 He described the experience as being "a wake up call" for him.